-The Catholic Church called on Augustine to become the bishop of Hippo Regius, present day Annaba, Algeria.
-Determined not to abandon the a way of life he found so fulfilling, Augustine set up a monastery for priests in his bishop’s residence and wrote his famous Rule as a guide for living in a community inspired by Christian values.
+The Catholic Church called on Augustine to become the bishop of Hippo Regius, present-day Annaba, Algeria.
+Determined not to abandon the way of life he found so fulfilling, Augustine set up a monastery for priests in his bishop’s residence and wrote his famous Rule as a guide for living in a community inspired by Christian values.

 The scope of Augustine’s intellectual and apostolic achievement is staggering.
 He wrote many books on diverse topics, such as philosophy, theology, psychology, and history.
 He also composed two classics of world literature: Confessions and The City of God.
 Over 800 of his sermons have been preserved.
 As bishop, he traveled thousands of miles in the Church’s service and fought tirelessly against the people who were dividing the Catholic Church.

 In the midst of these demanding activities, however, Augustine’s life had a very different side.
 He was, at heart, a monk.
 Augustine moved monasticism in a new direction.
 He had come to believe that a monk could, and should, lead both a contemplative life and a life of action.
 While Augustine felt that a monk’s first responsibility was serving the Church, he also believed study and contemplation would make that service all the more meaningful.
 After his death in 430, Augustine’s ideal spread to other parts of Africa and was carried to Europe by monks and clergy fleeing the persecution of the Vandals.
 In the eleventh century, the Rule of St. Augustine served as a basis for the reform of monasteries and cathedral chapters throughout Europe.